 Pain in TMJ can arise from injury or arthritis, but one of the common causes is teeth grinding and/or clenching.
 Grinding your teeth is called bruxism and many people are unaware they do it, as it mostly occurs during sleep.
 Waking up with a sore jaw or having headaches that have no other medical reasons are signs that you might be clenching or grinding your teeth.
 It puts a lot of pressure on the TMJ that causes pain and the teeth can become damaged and fractured from the pressure.

-We offer a number of options to treat TMJ and bruxism including a dental splint/ night guard and muscle relaxant injections.
+We offer a number of options to treat TMJ and bruxism including a dental splint and night guards.
 Find out with us how to stop the pain and get an expert advice about a treatment plan.